hues-platform/cesar-p-core/paper/paper.md

 The development of the software CESAR-P has been financially supported by SCCER FEEB&D (CTI.1155000149) and by Empa.
-We acknowledge contributions from Danhong Wang, Jonas Landolt, Georgios Mavromatidis and Portia Murray to CESAR, the predecessor version of CESAR-P. We would also like to acknowledge Aaron Bojarski who supported the development of CESAR-P and the development of the urban energy simulation ontology.
-Further we would like to acknowledge Ricardo Parreira da Silva for the implementation of passive cooling features.
+We acknowledge contributions from Danhong Wang, Jonas Landolt, Georgios Mavromatidis and Portia Murray to CESAR, the predecessor version of CESAR-P. Further we would like to acknowledge Ricardo Parreira da Silva for the implementation of passive cooling features.

 # References